Sonoma County Taiko Classes & Workshops

 About

-Sonoma County Taiko Classes & Workshops offers taiko classes and workshops that include performing, performances, teambuilding workshops, cultural presentations, workshops, demonstrations, Taiko Basics workshops, a Taiko & Japanese Culture Camp, and a Santa Rosa Rec and Park workshop series.
-The program offers classes and workshops for children and adults interested in just trying taiko or delving deeper into Japanese culture and performing.
+Sonoma County Taiko Classes & Workshops offers taiko classes and workshops that include Taiko Basics workshops, a Taiko & Japanese Culture Camp, and a Santa Rosa Rec and Park workshop series.
+The program also offers performances, teambuilding workshops, cultural presentations, and demonstrations for community events, school assemblies, and private parties.

 • Ages: 5–18 years old

-Arn is a founding member who began taiko training with a workshop by Tiffany Tamaribuchi and Sacramento Taiko Dan in 1995, later studying at San Francisco Taiko Dojo with Grand Master Seiichi Tanaka and participating in the KASA-mix group tour to Japan and Sado Island to experience the apprentice lifestyle at KODO.
-Miwa has been playing taiko since 1997, is learning from Grand Master Seiichi Tanaka as a member of San Francisco Taiko Dojo, and has performed in San Francisco and the Bay Area, Lowell (Massachusetts), Butte (Montana), and Qatar in the Middle East.
-Meg has been playing taiko since 2006 and has taught little kids class, youth class, beginning adult classes, Taiko Basics workshops, and the Santa Rosa Rec and Park workshop series, and has organized and taught Sonoma County Taiko’s “Taiko & Japanese Culture Camp” program while also handling booking duties.
-Alexa began playing taiko in 2003 in New Mexico, has traveled to Japan twice to learn from professional taiko artist Art Lee, has attended several workshops with other masters and professionals around the United States, has played with Sonoma County Taiko since 2010, taught taiko in New Mexico from 2005 to 2010, and began teaching with Sonoma County Taiko in 2013.
+The 2022–2024 Board Members are Alexa Riner, Arnold Shimizu, Ann Frowick, and Deanne DiPietro, and board roles include the President, the Treasurer, and the Secretary.
+Instructor and board member backgrounds include extensive taiko training and teaching experience: Arn Shimizu began his training in taiko with a 1995 workshop by Tiffany Tamaribuchi and Sacramento Taiko Dan, started attending classes at San Francisco Taiko Dojo with Grand Master Seiichi Tanaka in 1996, and in 2008 participated in the KASA-mix group tour to Japan and Sado Island to experience the apprentice lifestyle at KODO.
+Miwa Smith has been playing taiko since 1997, is currently learning from Grand Master Seiichi Tanaka as a member of San Francisco Taiko Dojo, has performed in San Francisco/the Bay Area, Lowell (Massachusetts), Butte (Montana), and Qatar in the Middle East, and has a background in music and world folk dancing, including Japanese folk dancing.
+Meg Mizutani has been playing taiko since 2006, has taught little kids class, youth class, beginning adult classes, Taiko Basics workshops, and the Santa Rosa Rec and Park workshop series at Sonoma County Taiko, has organized and taught Sonoma County Taiko’s “Taiko & Japanese Culture Camp” program, and currently handles booking duties for Sonoma County Taiko.
+Alexa Riner began playing taiko in 2003 in New Mexico, has been to Japan twice to learn from professional taiko artist Art Lee, has attended several workshops with other masters and professionals around the United States, has been playing with Sonoma County Taiko since 2010, taught taiko in New Mexico from 2005 to 2010, began teaching with Sonoma County Taiko in 2013, and has a background in team building and project-based learning.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.